guusj/books/Warbreaker_BrandonSanderson.md

 Denth backhanded him across the face, causing him to swing from the hook.
 “Arsteel was a good man!”
 “Once,” Vasher said, tasting blood.
 “Once, we were all good men, Denth.
 Once.”
 Denth was quiet.
 “You think your little quest here will undo what you’ve done?”
 “Better than becoming a mercenary,” Vasher said.
-“Working for whomever will pay.”
+“Working for whoever will pay.”
 “I am what you made me,” Denth said quietly.
 “That girl trusted you.
 Vivenna.”
 Denth turned, eyes darkened, the lanternlight not quite reaching his face.
 “She was supposed to.”